Fears aside, no mass exodus from collapsed building's twin - WTMJ

 “I am out my investment, I am out my apartment, I am out my future, but we are talking about lives here,” she said.
 The only way she’ll return, she said, is if two independent engineers — not from South Florida — agree it’s safe.

-North tower residents who want to temporarily relocate are being offered federal assistance, just as survivors from the south tower are.
+North tower residents who want to temporarily relocate are being offered private assistance from Support Surfside, a charity group helping victims of the collapse.
+The group did a survey of the building’s full-time residents and found about half are staying and half have left.
+Overall, about half the units are owned by snowbirds like Weinstock and those residents left before the collapse, the group’s survey showed.
+Overall, 28 of the 113 units are currently occupied, the group found.

-But most residents interviewed Monday are taking the position of Philip and Nora Zyne, who are staying put in their fifth-floor condo.
+Most residents who are staying took the position of Philip and Nora Zyne, who remain in their fifth-floor condo.
 The Zynes bought their condo 12 years ago, and have lived there full time for six.
 They have several friends and acquaintances who lived in the south tower and remain missing.

+Zyne said Monday that he’s seen numerous inspectors in his building since the collapse.

 “I’ve never seen any major structural issues” in the north building, said Philip Zyne, an attorney.
 “I’m not worried at all right now.
 I do want to get a full structural engineering and forensic examination done.”

-Note: A previous version of this story, using information provided by a Surfside official, incorrectly reported that residents of the north tower are eligible for federal relocation assistance.
-They are not.